How Long Is Tom Holland's Marvel Contract? Spider-Man Can't Be Gone For Good

 Avengers: Infinity War ended not with a bang, but with the soft silence of ashes to ashes, dust to dust, as the movie gave us their first go at a Shakespearean-like tragic ending.
 Despite everything, and all the fighting, the bloodshed, the hard work of flying halfway around the universe and back again, when the time came for the Avengers to win, they didn't.
 Worse, a lot of characters died.
 The loss of so many made fans question everything they knew about Phase IV.
 For instance, isn't there another Spider-Man movie?
 How long is Tom Holland's Marvel contract for anyway?
 In case it's not obvious, spoilers for Avengers: Infinity War follow.

-(*Sorry dude, guess no stand-alone movie for you.)
+(*Sorry dude, guess no standalone movie for you.)

-Just because someone is contracted doesn't necessarily mean they'll be used.
+However, just because someone is contracted doesn't necessarily mean they'll be used.
 Felicity Jones, for instance, was originally signed for two Star Wars movies, and she didn't make it out alive of Rogue One.
 Actors from Game of Thrones are routinely signed as if they'll survive when contract re-ups happen, even if the show knows perfectly well they won't.
 It's how spoilers are kept under wraps.
-Imagine in 2014, Iwan Rheon had not been signed for Season 7 along with everyone else.
+Imagine if, in 2014, Iwan Rheon had not been signed for Season 7 along with everyone else.
 Fans would have been assured before Season 5 aired that Ramsay Bolton was dead by the end of the next year.

 There's also the possibility that Spider-Man: H2 could be set prior to the events of Infinity War.
-Considering the first film already screwed up the timeline in their first installment, why the heck not?
+Considering the first film already screwed up the timeline in the first installment, why the heck not?

 The writers of Infinity War admitted they didn't take into account upcoming films when they chose who to turn to dust.
 Speaking to Buzzfeed, writer Stephen McFeely said they couldn't be concerned about it.